Andrewmob2703-zz/AmgenieStep/README.md

 # Google Student Training in Engineering Program

-This repo contains Andrew's portfolio and STEP projects for the first half of STEP.
+(Edited)This repo contains Andrew's portfolio and STEP projects for the first half of STEP.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: